jaimejazarenoiii/kwartracker-api/README.md

 $ docker-compose up --build
 ```
 * Open a new tab for the terminal
-* List the containers and get the id for the Postgres container(because we cant see the list of the containers if it's not running:
+* List the containers and get the id for the Postgres container(because we cant see the list of the containers if it's not running):
 ```
 $ docker container ls
 ```